RefineDevelopment/BoltAPI/README.md

 ```

 ### Events
-The API provides several events you can listen to:
+The API provides several events, here is an example on how you can implement them:

 ```java
 import xyz.refinedev.practice.api.profile.events.*;